Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Performance Assessment

 Compared to the proposed methods, the conventional method, \textit{LoS Concentration}, has a high probability (approximately 0.4) of the SE being $0~[\mathrm{bits/sec/Hz}]$, which is equivalent to the average blockage probability $p_\mathrm{blk}$.
 This result indicates that focusing only on the LoS path results in frequent disconnections whenever the LoS path is blocked, leading to unstable communication.
 In contrast, the proposed methods and \textit{Uniform Path Allocation}, which utilize multiple paths, can reduce the probability of the SE being $0~[\mathrm{bits/sec/Hz}]$.
 Especially in \textit{Uniform Path Allocation}, the probability becomes $p_\mathrm{blk}^L = 0.0256$ since this method utilizes all $L$ paths.
 Therefore, unless all the paths are blocked, the communication is not disconnected.
 This is also verified by the theoretical CDF expressed in \eqref{eq:CDF_totalSNR}, where the probability of the SE $\xi$ being zero (\textit{i.e.}, the RSNR $\gamma$ being zero) is given as $p_\mathrm{blk}^L$ when $N_\mathrm{b}=L$.

-Furthermore, the proposed method, \textit{OutMin}, achieve the lowest \ac{CDF} value at the target \ac{SE}, demonstrating their flexibility in beam design to handle path blockages.
+Furthermore, the proposed method, \textit{OutMin}, achieves the lowest \ac{CDF} value at the target \ac{SE}, demonstrating its flexibility in beamforming design to handle path blockages.
 Focusing on \figref{fig:CDF_SE_TargetSE=1}, it is observed that the performance of \textit{OutMin} deteriorates at high \ac{SE}.
 This degradation arises because the beams designed by \textit{OutMin} focus solely on minimizing the outage probability without considering the average SE.
 In comparison, \textit{OutMin w/ Average SE} can suppress the degradation of the average \ac{SE} by incorporating mechanisms to enhance the average \ac{SE} as described in Section~\ref{subsec:outmin_ASE}.